phonetonote/paperweight/README.md

 paperweight backs up and extracts data from the pdf links in your markdown files

 ## features
-- searches folders of markdown files for links to pdfs
+- finds links to pdfs in markdown files
 - backup the pdf's in a sqlite database
 - full pdf saved in a blob
 - text extraction via https://github.com/pymupdf/PyMuPDF